NoComment1105/periodic-mod-minecraft/README.md

 ### Versioning
 This mod is >=1.16.2 at it's oldest.
 I am **NOT** going to back-port this mod to any older versions I will try my hardest to updates this mod, in its latest release at the time, within a week the next version

+There is a 1.17 Version as of 8th June 2021

 <img src="https://user-images.githubusercontent.com/67918617/115963692-69eefc00-a518-11eb-9a4b-28196a8ea004.png" alt="No Forge" width="225"></a>